Davidyfxu/ideaflash/README.md

 - Use the search bar to find specific notes by title or content
 - Sort notes by date, title, or content

-#### Cloud Synchronization
-1. Click the "Login" button to authenticate with Google
-2. Your notes will automatically sync across devices
-3. Anonymous notes will be converted to user-specific notes upon login

 #### Keyboard Shortcuts
 - `Ctrl+Shift+Y` (Windows/Linux) or `Cmd+Shift+Y` (Mac): Open/close extension